‘Truly remarkable’: Newman University celebrates sainthood of their namesake

 WICHITA, Kan.
-(KSNW) – For more than forty years John Henry Newman has been the namesake for Newman University.
+(KSNW) – For more than 40 years John Henry Newman has been the namesake for Newman University.
 On Sunday, Pope Francis canonized him along with five others into sainthood.

 34 Newman University officials and alumni traveled to Rome to experience the ceremony in person.
 J.T.
 Klaus, Board of Trustees Chair and Newman alumnus, says the experience was unforgettable.